VascoSch92/symmetria/docs/source/pages/API_reference/generators/index.rst

 `Symmetria` provides a way to generate all the permutations of a given degree.
 The generation follows different algorithms which can be specified.

+.. note:: The permutation are generated following a well-defined pattern, i.e., they are not random.

 A list of implemented algorithms to generate permutations: